 JOINT BASE LEWIS-MCCHORD, Wash.
-(AP) -- An attorney for an Army staff sergeant charged in the thrill killings of three Afghan civilians says his client did take fingers off bodies as war trophies, but he wasn’t involved in any killings.
+(AP) — An attorney for an Army staff sergeant charged in the thrill killings of three Afghan civilians says his client did take fingers off bodies as war trophies, but he wasn’t involved in any murders.

-Military prosecutor Capt.
-Dan Mazzone told the panel of five jurors that Gibbs wanted to kill people just to kill them.
-Gibbs’ lawyer, Phil Stackhouse, says his hash-smoking comrades engaged in a conspiracy to lay the blame on him.
+One of the military prosecutors, Capt.
+Dan Mazzone, told the panel of five jurors that Gibbs wanted to kill people just to kill them.
+Gibbs’ lawyer, Phil Stackhouse, said his hash-smoking comrades engaged in a conspiracy to lay the blame on him.

-Gibbs is one of five Lewis-McChord soldiers charged.
-Co-defendants say it was his idea to slaughter civilians and stage the deaths to make them appear to have been combatants.
+Gibbs is one of five soldiers from Lewis-McChord charged in the deaths.
+Codefendants said it was his idea to slaughter civilians and stage the deaths to make them appear to have been combatants.